samarth-p/College-ERP/README.md

 ## Login

 The login page is common for students and teachers.
 The username is their name and password for everyone is 'project123'.

-The student added will be given the credentials :

-Username- Name

-Password- USN

-The teacher added will be given the credentials :

-Username- Name

-Password- Name

 Example usernames:
 student- 'samarth'